harrysolutions/univention-corporate-server/doc/architecture/concepts/role.rst

 Role concept
 ============

-The role concept assigns different roles to the systems in a domain.
-Univention Corporate Server (UCS) follows the role concept.
+Univention Corporate Server (UCS) uses a role concept to assign different roles that comprise certain tasks to the systems in a domain.

 Primary Directory Node
 ----------------------